-Google [Neanderthals reveal their diet with oldest excrement] for dietary research that really caught my eye.
-The shifting and mixed opinions on diet finally drove me in the late 70’s to look outside this box.
-Nature must surely offer more reliable clues to the optimum diet for our species.
+Google [Neanderthals reveal their diet with oldest excrement] for dietary research that’s bound to catch your eye.
+The shifting and mixed opinions on diet in the late 70’s compelled me to dig into the fundamentals.
+I thought that nature must offer a more reliable clue as to the optimum diet for our species.

-I spent weeks at the central library in Stockholm Sweden, digging up all the information I could find.
-Knowing that we are one of the four great apes, I decided to research the diets of our three brother apes — orangutans, gorillas, and chimpanzees.
+I spent weeks at Stockholm’s central library searching for all the information I could find.
+Knowing that we are one of the four great apes, I researched the diets of our three brother apes — orangutans, gorillas, and chimpanzees.
 As I recall, they all forage from a selection of around 200 different plant species.

-While the first two are utter vegetarian, Jane Goodall discovered a slight difference in the chimpanzee diet.
-Come to find out, they eat insects and even larger animals that they hunt and kill themselves.
-However, the bulk of their diet (98%) consists of a wide variety of plant foods including fruits, seeds, nuts, leaves and flowers.
-And so, we see that two out of the four great apes are omnivores… chimps and humans.
+While the first two are vegetarian, Jane Goodall discovered a difference in the chimpanzee diet.
+Come to find out, they eat insects and even larger animals that they occasionally hunt and kill themselves.
+However, the bulk of their diet (98%) consists of a wide variety of plants including fruits, seeds, nuts, leaves and flowers.
+So we see that two out of the four great apes are omnivores… chimps and humans.
 (Search [Biology & Habitat] at http://www.janegoodall.org/chimpanzees/biology-habitat).

 I’ve always trusted nature’s empirical example more than expert human opinion.
 This led me to conclude that we great apes evolved to eat a diet composed largely of fresh vegetable matter.
 I made up a chart to see how each of three pure diets would fair vis-à-vis our core vitamin and energy (caloric) requirements.
 The chart compares three simple diets: 100% Meat, 100% Grain and 100% Vegi.

-These results made complete sense, although given modern circumstances and desires it certainly isn’t practical as our sole diet.
-Nevertheless, the further back we look in genus Homo prehistory (our branch of the great ape family tree), the more vegetable matter our diet turns out to contain.
+These results made complete sense, although given modern circumstances and desires, eating about 10 pounds of veggies isn’t at all practical.
+Even so, the further back we look in genus Homo prehistory (our branch of the great ape family tree), the more vegetable matter our diet turns out to contain.
 It was only through advances in hunting tools beginning about 100,000 years ago, that our diet became much more meat oriented.
 Google [Going Coastal: Sea cave yields ancient signs of modern behavior].
 Then, with the onset of the agricultural revolution just 10,000 years ago, our diet became overwhelmingly grain oriented.